 When someone asks about why our GCO exists, I think about 3 main areas of focus.
 These 3 pillars are the essential focus of what we offer not just to our formal members but to everyone interested in working with Genuine Contact.

 Co-creation has been a focus of the International Genuine Contact Organization since its inception.
 In September 2001, Birgitt Williams and Ward Williams taught the first Train the Trainer, authorizing 17 people to train others in the Genuine Contact Program modules.
 Starting with this first Train the Trainer, Birgitt and Ward knew that for Genuine Contact to be successfully developed, used, and taught in the world they would need to open up co-creation of the program to all authorized Trainers.
 Foundational givens were developed to create a container for this co-creation to happen and all Trainers were invited to participate.

 Starting in September 2002, all authorized Trainers were invited to an annual mentoring circle in Raleigh for the purpose of continuing this co-creation.
 Whoever was able to attend could participate in recommending future actions and decision making.
-The way this co-creation has evolved in the last 20 years is a story for another blog post.
+The way this co-creation has evolved in the last 20 years is a story for another day.
 Suffice it to say, co-creation remains an integral part of the International GCO.